Cyanine: Structure

 where two quaternary nitrogens are joined by a polymethine chain.
-Both nitrogens may each be independently part of a heteroaromatic moiety, such as pyrrole, imidazole, thiazole, pyridine, quinoline, indole, benzothiazole, etc. In addition, the polymethine chain of cyanines can bear various substituents allowing modulation of spectral properties and bringing an additional functionality.
+Both nitrogens may each be independently part of a heteroaromatic moiety, such as pyrrole, imidazole, thiazole, pyridine, quinoline, indole, benzothiazole, etc. In addition, the polymethine chain of cyanines can bear various substituents allowing modulation of spectral properties and bringing an additional functionality, and this feature can be rationally predicted.

+Long-chain cyanine dyes have a relatively fragile structure.
+Heptamethine cyanine dyes can undergo sponteneous thermal truncation to pentamethine cyanines, and the pentamethine cyanines are capable of similar decomposition in the presence of amine base to trimethine cyanines.

 History and use in industry

-Cyanines were first synthesized over a century ago.
+Cyanines were first synthesized over a century ago using ingredients distilled from coal tar.
+The principal components were quinoline and lepidine (4-methylquinoline).:

 They were originally used, and still are, to increase the sensitivity range of photographic emulsions, i.e., to increase the range of wavelengths which will form an image on the film, making the film panchromatic.
 Cyanines are also used in CD-R and DVD-R media.
 The ones used are mostly green or light blue colour, and are chemically unstable.
 For that reason, unstabilized cyanine discs are unsuitable for archival CD and DVD use.
 Recent cyanine discs contain stabilizers, typically a metal atom bonded to the cyanine molecule, that slow the deterioration significantly.
 These discs are often rated with an archival life of 75 years or more.
 The other dyes used in CD-Rs are phthalocyanine and azo.

 Use in biotechnology

 For applications to biotechnology, special cyanine dyes are synthesized from 2, 3, 5 or 7-methine structures with reactive groups on either one or both of the nitrogen ends so that they can be chemically linked to either nucleic acids or protein molecules.
 Labeling is done for visualization and quantification purposes.
 Biological applications include comparative genomic hybridization and gene chips, which are used in transcriptomics, and various studies in proteomics such as RNA localization, molecular interaction studies by Förster resonance energy transfer (FRET) and fluorescent immunoassays.
+Cy3 conjugated to a nucleic acid is uniquely capable of protein-induced fluorescence enhancement (PIFE), a single-molecule experiment to observe the biophysics of protein-nucleic acid binding.
+This has been attributed to inhibition of trans-to-cis photoisomerization.

 Cyanine dyes are available with different modifications such as methyl, ethyl or butyl substituents, carboxyl, acetylmethoxy, and sulfo groups which alter their hydrophilicity.